anerv/cycling_data_quality/README.md

 ### Setting up the Python environment and folder structure

-To ensure that all packages needed for the analysis are installed, we recommend creating and activating a new conda environment using the `environment.yml`:
+To ensure that all packages needed for the analysis are installed, it is recommended to create and activate a new conda environment using the `environment.yml`:

 ```
 conda env create --file=environment.yml